wiltzie75/ELK-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly availability, in addition to restricting traffic to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.
 - Load Balancing has the capability of deflecting DDOS attacks.
 It redirects traffic and prevents unnecessary traffic from entering the network.
 Having a jump box, will ensure that only one machine has admin access.
 Thus you have to enter through one machine to access the rest of the network.